 National Direct applicants must submit applications electronically through the eGrants web-based management system.

-- Best Practices in Developing Performance Measures webinar
+- Best Practices for Performance Measures #1 recording

-- Best Practices in Writing an Evaluation Plan webinar recording and slides
+- Best Practices for Performance Measures #2 recording and slides

-- Best Practices in Evaluation Reporting webinar recording and slides
+- Best Practices in Demonstrating Evidence recording and slides

 For questions and technical assistance regarding

 Contact your State Service Commission

 Past awards communities received in fiscal year 2023 can be found on the program website.

 Rural communities who have received funding include: